The Demographic Transition Revisited:

 India's experience illustrates the effect of both

-from Great Britain.
-Her population was nearly stable from 400
+Great Britain.
+Her population was nearly stable from 400 B.C. to

-peace from Mogul invasions and the stimulus of new trade opportunities.
+invasions and the stimulus of new trade opportunities.
+South India

-South India enjoyed particular prosperity under the Vijayanagra
+enjoyed particular prosperity under the Vijayanagra kings.
+The

-described by Spaeth (1991) "as an early advocate of free trade.
+Spaeth (1991) "as an early advocate of free trade.
+He imported

-He imported velvets and damasks from Aden and China, horses from
+velvets and damasks from Aden and China, horses from Arabia,

-Arabia, elephants from Ceylon, gold, silver--and precious gems."
+elephants from Ceylon, gold, silver--and precious gems."
+European

-European trade offered further opportunity and population growth
+trade offered further opportunity and population growth accelerated

-in 1947; the rate of growth accelerated in the following decades,
+rate of growth accelerated in the following decades, ultimately

 2. Revolution